 Extra elements can be added to correct this problem but in turn, they increase lens flare and reduce the photographs’ contrast.
-They also add to the size and weight of the lens, while also altering the colours.
+They also add to the size and weight of the lens, while also altering the colors.

-All this means that the Rokinon 14mm has time, focus, attention and money pumped into it.
+All this means that the Rokinon 14mm has time, focus, attention, and money pumped into it.

 Rokinon is the US distribution name for Samyang Optics.
 They are a Korean manufacturer of industrial optics and photographic lenses.